jdm79/web-scraper-checker/README.md

 * personalise (twilio account, website and tag to scrape, dotenv config etc)
 * run the program: $ ruby main.rb

-# How to use the chrontab
+# How to use the cron job

 [Click here](https://github.com/javan/whenever)